larron/mongoose-email-address-manager/README.md

             unique: true, // defaults to true will throw error if emails are not unique
             verificationCodePrefix: 'emvc-', // useful for web pages that deal with more than one type of access code / validation code (like mobile numbers)
-            verificationCodeExpiration: 0, // the amount of hours to add to the expiration date of validation code, defaults to never expire (0) emailValidationRegex = options.emailValidationRegex || /^.+@.+$/ // very simple regex validator for email addresses, overwrite if you want something more powerful :)
+            verificationCodeExpiration: 0, // the amount of hours to add to the expiration date of validation code, defaults to never expire (0)
+            emailValidationRegex: /^.+@.+$/ // very simple regex validator for email addresses, overwrite if you want something more powerful :)
         };

         UserSchema.plugin(emailAddressManagerPlugin, options);